 - Applicants are required to submit two letters of recommendation, but the Law Center will accept up to three.
 The letters should be from law professors who have taught you and have personal knowledge of your academic abilities and aptitude for the study of law.

 - Applicants must request that official transcripts of all work (undergraduate, graduate, and law) undertaken be sent directly to the Credential Assembly Service (CAS) of LSAC.

 - Applicants must have a current LSAT record (LSAT scores more than five years old will not be considered).

 - A letter of good academic standing which includes the applicant’s class rank, must be submitted from each law school attended.

 The LSU Law Center accepts transfer applications from students that have satisfactorily completed the full first year curriculum at a law school accredited by the American Bar Association.
+A maximum of 32 credits may be accepted for transfer.
+Credit only (not grades) are transferable.
+Students can earn the award of transfer credit only for courses in which they earned a grade equal to or better than a “C”, a 2.0, or the equivalent of a “C” or a 2.0.
 The Law Center reserves the right to refuse credit, in whole or in part, and to withdraw credit for previously completed courses.
 Transfer students must provide a statement from the dean of the current law school certifying that the applicant is in good standing and eligible for continued enrollment at that school.
 Petitions for admission with advanced standing are considered by the Admissions Committee.
 Prospective transfer students who are denied admission are encouraged to apply as nonmatriculating students, as admission as a nonmatriculating student is partly based on approval by the student’s dean.
 Students are not admitted with advanced standing for the summer term.